HaseebAhmed49/LLM_ice_breaker/README.md

      6. See this screenshot for Step 4.4 and 4.5 ![image](https://github.com/user-attachments/assets/4981800a-0c55-4307-ab69-220f0f312355)
 5. Run the application in pycharm.

 ** This is a test applications.
-Errors and Ommissions are accepted.
-Contact at "haseebahmed02@gmail.com" or Whatsapp "+447949067041" **
+Errors and Ommissions are accepted **

+*** In case of any errors, contact at "haseebahmed02@gmail.com" or Whatsapp "+447949067041".
+Will debug the application at your end and let it run ***

-Thanks for your visit
+Thanks for your visit to my profile.